r-scheele/rego_builder/docs.md

    ```

-How the translation from JSON to REGO works?
+Translation from JSON to REGO.
 ============
-The REGO policies are created by a set of functions that serves as the translation logic, They're called commands.
-Each of these commands is responsible for writing specific REGO rule to a `.rego` file.
+The REGO policies are created by a set of functions called **commands** that serves as the translation logic.
+Each of these commands is responsible for writing a specific REGO rule to a `.rego` file.
 However, the JSON to REGO conversion must follow certain conditions as defined by a pydantic model for effectiveness.
 The following is how a rule is defined.
-The  Policy objectn which is the request body, as well as the Rule object are pydantic models.
+The  Policy object which is the request body, as well as the Rule object is pydantic models.

 ```py3
 class Policy: